mooziii/alert/readme.md

 ### Add the dependency

 The project is available on maven central.
-Now you can add the dependency
+Just add the dependency like this:

 #### Gradle (Kotlin)